cosmasnyairo/kubernetes/CKA/README.md

   - explore the kube-scheduler service or `ps -aux | grep kube-scheduler`
   - explore the kubelet service or `ps -aux | grep kubelet`
 ```

+- Kubelet config is at: `/var/lib/kubelet/config.yaml` for each node

 ## Scheduling